Homeowners get a Free Estimate from our factory warehouse.

 If you consider hard water myths in your home to be an issue, then you may have fallen victim to the myths of hard water.
 Here are five common myths that have been "floating" around for years.

-Five Myths of Hard Water
+5 Common Myths About Hard Water

 FACT: Calcium and Magnesium Do Not Build Up and Clog Copper Pipes